Cinex10/pix2pix_notes/pix2pix.md

 #### Example
-if we choose to minimize the euclidean distance between the pixels of original image (ground truth) and the generated images it will tend to produce blurry results, because L2 loss tend to minimize the average diffrence between pixels which will ignore high-frequency components  [high-frequency components](#high-frequency-components-fine-details).
+if we choose to minimize the euclidean distance between the pixels of original image (ground truth) and the generated images it will tend to produce blurry results, because L2 loss tend to minimize the average diffrence between pixels which will [high-frequency components](#high-frequency-components-fine-details).

 **The Objective** is to specify a high frequency goal to get a realistic image with fine details.